mozman/ezdxf/docs/source/tables/blockrecord_table_entry.rst

         === ===================

-    .. autoattribute:: is_active_paperspace
+    .. autoproperty:: is_active_paperspace

-    .. autoattribute:: is_any_paperspace
+    .. autoproperty:: is_any_paperspace

-    .. autoattribute:: is_any_layout
+    .. autoproperty:: is_any_layout

-    .. autoattribute:: is_block_layout
+    .. autoproperty:: is_block_layout

-    .. autoattribute:: is_modelspace
+    .. autoproperty:: is_modelspace

+    .. autoproperty:: is_xref

 Internal Structure